Incarnations of the Doctor

 - Large Ham: Can get dramatic on occasion, especially during ham to ham combat with Soldeed on "Horns of Nimon".

-- Nerves of Steel: An adventurous Time Lady, she likely acquired such nerves after "Destiny of the Daleks".
+- Nerves of Steel: An adventurous Time Lady, she likely acquired such nerves after "Destiny of the Daleks", she can get visibly frightened easily but is a Plucky Girl nonetheless.

 - Nice Girl: Friendly, outgoing and way easier to get on with than the first Romana.